zeroc-ice/ice/cs/demo/Glacier2/sl/README.txt

    > <Ice installation directory>\bin\policyserver 127.0.0.1 clientaccesspolicy.xml

-4) In Visual Studio, open the `chat.Web' project and start the Silverlight chat client using the "Debug > Start new instance" command.
+4) In Visual Studio, open the `chat.Web' project.
+Open the properties using "Project -> chat.Web Properties".
+Under the Web tab choose "Specific Page" as the "Start Action" and chatTestPage.html as the page.

-5) In the browser window, open chatTestPage.html
+5) Start the Silverlight client using the "Debug > Start new instance" command.

 ==========================================================================